 Read more about the structure of postgraduate degrees at Brunel

-You’ll be sure to leave Brunel with a firm grounding in legal theory, allowing you to be flexible in your future choices.
-While many of our students specialise to enchance their legal practice work, others are sought after by government agencies, the private commercial sector (such as in-house lawyers) and non-governmental organisations wehre a background in commercial law is valued.
+You will leave Brunel with a firm grounding in law and with solid legal knowledge, allowing you to be flexible in your future choices.
+While many of our students specialise to enhance their legal practice work, others are sought after by government agencies, the private commercial sector (such as in-house lawyers) and non-governmental organisations where a background in commercial law is valued.

 You can find out more about the qualifications we accept on our English Language Requirements page.

 Should you wish to take a pre-sessional English course to improve your English prior to starting your degree course, you must sit the test at an approved SELT provider for the same reason.
 We offer our own BrunELT English test and have pre-sessional English language courses for students who do not meet requirements or who wish to improve their English.
 You can find out more information on English courses and test options through our Brunel Language Centre.